TheRishMan/Python-Calculator/README.md

 # Python-Calculator
-This is a tkinter based GUI calculator made from python.
+This is a Tkinter-based GUI calculator made from python.